Cybersecurity and Insurance

 What to Know

-- The Federal Bureau of Investigation’s Internet Crime Complaint Center (IC3) received more than 800,000 cybercrime complaints from Americans in 2022 totaling $10.3 billion in losses.
+- The Federal Bureau of Investigation’s (FBI) Internet Crime Complaint Center (IC3) received a record number of 880,418 cybercrime complaints from Americans in 2023 with losses exceeding $12.5 billion.

 - Individuals and businesses that implement a robust cybersecurity strategy can help reduce the risk of a cyber-attack.

-- More insurers are now offering Cyber Insurance Policies for homeowners and renters upon request as an endorsement or stand-alone policy.
+- More insurers now offer Personal Cyber Insurance policies for homeowners and renters upon request as an endorsement or stand-alone policy.

 Millions of people will go online to buy gifts for loved ones this holiday season, making it a prime time for cybercriminals to take advantage of unsuspecting or vulnerable shoppers.
 If you plan to shop online during the holidays or any time of the year, it’s important to apply cyber-safety measures and even consider adding cyber coverage to your insurance policy.